kaethorn/alfred/README.md

 ### Client ID (`auth.client.id`)

+Required when using Google Sign-In.
 Create a set of client credentials in the [Google API console](https://console.developers.google.com/apis/credentials).
 Configure the `Authorized JavaScript origins` as well as `Authorized redirect URIs` to reflect the host name of your Alfred instance.
 The Client ID format should be `000000.apps.googleusercontent.com`.

 ### Allowed users (`auth.users`)

-Users are identified through their email addresses and the initial set of allowed users must be passed to the application on the inital run.
-They're a comma separated list of email addresses associated with a Google ID.
-Only users with the email addresses specified in this property will be allowed to use the application and its API.
+The initial set of allowed users must be passed to the application on the first run.
+They're a comma separated list of email addresses associated with a Google ID when using Google Sign-In, otherwise they can have any format.
+Only matching users will be allowed to use the application and its API.

+### Passwords (`auth.passwords`)

+Required only when not using Google Sign-In.
+When using username & password authentication, a comma separated list of passwords must be specified here matching the users in `auth.users`.

 ### JWT secret (`auth.jwt.secret`)